 During law school it’s easy to feel like your personal finances are out of control.
 If you’re taking on student loans, it quickly starts to feel like Monopoly money and it’s difficult to budget when you receive a lump sum every semester.
 However, the truth is that your law school years are dramatically influential on the life you’ll live once you graduate and start your first job.
-Here are the five big ticket items every law student should be thinking about.
+Here are the five big ticket items every law student should be thinking about when it comes to figuring out how to pay for law school.

 Your number one goal in law school should be leaving with the smallest amount of loans possible.
 While this may seem like obvious advice, many law students (myself included) start to treat law school loans as funny money.
 Think you’re immune?
 Walk through this thought experiment with me.
 What’s the difference between student loan debt in the following scenarios: (A) $0 and $10,000 of debt; and (B) $130,000 and $140,000 of debt?